shipwright-io/build/docs/build.md

   - `spec.retention.succeededLimit` - Specifies the number of successful buildrun can exist.
   - `spec.nodeSelector` - Specifies a selector which must match a node's labels for the build pod to be scheduled on that node.
 If nodeSelectors are specified in both a `Build` and `BuildRun`, `BuildRun` values take precedence.
   - `spec.tolerations` - Specifies the tolerations for the build pod.
 Only `key`, `value`, and `operator` are supported.
 Only `NoSchedule` taint `effect` is supported.
 If tolerations are specified in both a `Build` and `BuildRun`, `BuildRun` values take precedence.
+  - `spec.schedulerName` - Specifies the scheduler name for the build pod.
+If schedulerName is specified in both a `Build` and `BuildRun`, `BuildRun` values take precedence.

 ### Defining the Source